 How often should I visit Dr. Slepchik?

-Health Canada recommends once yearly visits as a minimum, but more if you have a history of gum problems or other problems.
+Health Canada recommends once yearly visits as a minimum, but more if you have a history of gum disease or other problems.
 In the U.S., the American Dental Association typically recommends seeing a dentist every six months for professional cleanings and exams.
 Depending upon your oral health, Dr. Slepchik will have a recommendation for you.
 But considering it takes just about six months for tartar to build upon your teeth in the usual locations, seeing us every six months is a good idea to keep it under control.
 Discussing it with your hygienist, she will be able to recommend to you, along with Dr. Slepchik, how often to come in for your professional dental cleanings and exams according to your specific needs.

 Schedule a Consultation